 |Optus Connect 4 Less||5c||23c||10c||30||10c||50c p/day for the first 10 MB, then 10c p/MB||5c||Buy Optus Now!|

 Here is an extract from a recent release talking about Optus’ plans to expand its network and distribution through 3rd party an other relationships.

 The No2 mobile company’s wholly owned youth-focused subsidiary Virgin Mobile has put a 50-store expansion on ice in recent weeks, cruelling plans by Optus to take on its faster growing rival Hutchison 3.

-Optus will, however, continue to add about 100 company branded “yes” stores to its existing network of 103 shops.
+Optus however, continue to add about 100 company branded “yes” stores to its existing network of 103 shops.

 The Australian understands that Virgin is well advanced with its plans, having shortlisted its two largest third-party retailers Telechoice and Allphones, to build and run the outlets.

 The stores, which cost about $500,000 each to set up, will be joint ventures between Optus and the chosen partner in each case.

 Optus consumer chief Mike Smith said the company would not comment on Virgin but the company would continue to expand its “yes” branded stores, most of which were owned by franchisees.

 Optus has also been hit by the collapse of one of its biggest third-party retailers, the 72-outlet Strathfield Group, which was believed to be making about 500 new connections a week on the Optus network.